12 Best Hikes in Oahu Hawaii-Map Included

 7. Ka’ena Point Trail

-If you want coastline views on the trails around O’ahu, hike the Ka’ena point path!
+If you want coastline views on the trails around O’ahu, hike the Ka’ena Point path!
 Most of the trail follows an old railroad bed and sneaks across the coastline.
-You may even sight whales in the winter months.
+You may even see whales in the winter months.

 Prepare: Though this trail is fairly easy, there is no shade.
 Most of the trail is exposed to the sun, so wear that sunscreen, and bring a hat.